 Our Tax ID number is available upon request for those families qualifying for Child Care Credit on their income tax forms.

 If a parent pays tuition in advance and finds that he/she must withdraw their child early, the parent will receive a reimbursement of all “unused” time.
 If a parent does not provide a two week notice of withdrawal, they will relinquish the equivalent of two weeks tuition.

 Aftercare is available on school days from 2:30 – 6:00.
 Charges are based on daily attendance at rate of $12 per day for each child with an enrollment fee of $20.00.

 This rate includes siblings enrolled in the St. Sebastian School Aftercare program.
-Aftercare payments will be deducted from your SMART Tuition Account on a monthly basis.
+Aftercare payments will be deducted from your FACTS Tuition Account on a monthly basis.

 Inclement Weather/Calamity Days

 Inclement Weather/Calamity Days: On rare occasions, it may be necessary to close the center due to poor weather conditions or other occurrences beyond our control.
 This information will be managed by the Instant School Alert System through local TV networks, by the Diocese of Cleveland Management System via text and the Bloomz communication app.
 If AKRON CATHOLIC ELEMENTARY SCHOOLS or AKRON PUBLIC SCHOOLS are closed, we are usually closed.
 Anytime the principal of St. Sebastian School closes the school, the preschool is also closed.